todd-herbert/heltec-eink-modules/docs/README.md

 <!-- End of table: Display Identification -->

 <sup>1</sup> Closest match.
 No official information available. <br />
+<sup>2</sup> Currently, these two displays use the same driver.
+This is not guaranteed in the future.

 ## Identifying your display